OPEN ACCESS

 ABSTRACT

-Developmental Readiness plays a very crucial role in the early childhood period and sets the basis for later development.
-It assures a smooth and successful transition of children from pre-school to primary school.
+Developmental Readiness plays a very crucial role in early childhood period and set basis for later development.
+It assures smooth and successful transition of children from pre-school to primary school.
 Developmental readiness work as a tool for making a child ready for school and had long term influence on academic achievement.
-The present study was conducted with the aim to assess the gender difference in the developmental readiness of private school children.
-The sample size of the study comprised 200 children (i.e. 100 girls and 100 boys) of class-I selected through Multi-stage sampling technique.
-The data was collected by using a self-structured Developmental Readiness Checklist.
-The results of the study revealed that most of the girls and boys had a high level of skills across all domains of developmental readiness.
-The overall analysis of developmental readiness showed that both girls and boys were almost developmentally ready for formal schooling.
+The present study was conducted with the aim to assess the gender difference in developmental readiness of private school children.
+The sample size of study comprised of 200 children (i.e. 100 girls and 100 boys) of class-I selected through Multi stage sampling technique.
+The data was collected by using self-structured Developmental Readiness Checklist.
+The results of study revealed that most of the girls and boys had high level of skills across all domains of developmental readiness.
+Overall analysis of developmental readiness showed that both girls and boys were almost developmentally ready for formal schooling.
 The analysis of gender differences elucidates non-significant results in all domains except in cognitive and gross motor skills.
 Girls displayed significantly better cognitive abilities than boys whereas boys performed significantly better in gross motor skills.
-Some recommendation is suggested based on the results of the study.
+Some recommendation are suggested based on the results of the study.

 ISSN 2348-5396